 Navigate to www.maps.google.com in your internet browser.
 You can use the box in the bottom left corner to switch between “Map” and “Earth” basemaps.

 Zoom into the map until you find the location of the nest tree.
-Right-click your mouse over the location on the map.
-From the popup menu, chose “What’s here?”.
-A window will appear in the upper left containing the coordinates.
-Copy and paste these coordinates in an email to CCB at email@example.com, along with at least one nest photo and any other observations (number of adults and chicks present, incubating behavior, etc.)
+Right-click your mouse on that tree and a window will pop up with the coordinates at the top.
+If you click on the coordinates, they will automatically be copied to your clipboard.
+Right-click again in your email window and select “Paste” to transfer the coordinates.
+Email these coordinates along with at least one nest photo and any other observations (number of adults and chicks present, incubating behavior, etc.) to CCB at email@example.com,